The Bankrate promise

 Debt is a reality that many of us have to face in our day-to-day lives.
-If you’re trying to pay off some credit card debt that has gotten out of hand, using another credit card is generally not an option.
-Most credit card issuers don’t allow cardholders to pay a balance using another credit card.
-However, there is one loophole: a balance transfer credit card.
+If you’re trying to pay off credit card debt that has gotten out of hand, using another credit card is generally not an option.
+However, there is a loophole — you could use a balance transfer credit card to help pay down your debt.